nymph44/tallonttree/README.md

 - Hand-in materials
 - Search for new skills
 - Create posts on community
-- Respons to post on community
+- Respond to post on community

 The project was built using the following technologies:
 ## Tech